-For more complete information on the Elphinstone MED visit www.elphinstone.
+For more complete information on Elphinstone products, dealer services, and industry solutions, visit www.elphinstone.com or contact your local Cat® dealer.

 Material and specifications are subject to change without notice.
 Featured machines in photos may include additional equipment.

 Elphinstone and their respective logos, as well as corporate and product identity used herein, are trademarks of Elphinstone and may not be used without permission.